-Sampler of Honors Courses
+Sampler of Honors Course Topics

 Below are descriptions of several Honors courses that have been offered in the past few years.
 Students and faculty are always welcome to submit ideas and proposals for future Honors courses.
 See Appendix E for an Honors Course Proposal form.

-First Year Honors Core: HNRS 102 (Honors History of Civilization) & HNRS 205 (Honors Literature and Culture) – This Honors Learning Community introduces first year Honors students to a survey of world literature in conjunction with the study of world civilizations of the same period, including both Western and non-Western works.
+Honors First Year Core: HNRS 102 (Honors History of Civilization) & HNRS 205 (Honors Literature and Culture) – This Honors Learning Community introduces first year Honors students to a survey of world literature in conjunction with the study of world civilizations of the same period, including both Western and non-Western works.
 Topics focus on intellectual and cultural history with emphasis on changes in government, economics, arts, science, and literature.
 Field trips may include visits to Washington and Baltimore museums and theaters.
 Trips focus on the literary and historical connections of political thought and literary development.

 Tech Mythologies – We are immersed in ever-changing, computer-mediated communication.
 Interconnecting the technologies of cell phones, apps, and the web are rituals and stories – mythologies.
 Some are false perpetuated ideas.
 However, true mythologies attempt to explain the Real – stories we live by.
 The technological lifeworld creates new ways of expression and new forms of perception, which allows for new insight, hindsight and foresight.
-This class will study the expression of mythology and the perception of technology.
+This class studies the expression of mythology and the perception of technology.

 Modern East Asia through Literature – This course introduces students to the histories of East and South Asia from approximately 1870 to the present, focusing on the challenges that Asian nations have faced in adapting to the modern world while pursuing their own objectives within it.
 Using novels and novellas as its subject matter, the course explores the human dimension of the massive changes that Asian nations have undergone in modern times.
 Works studied in the course illustrate both the substantial differences among nations and regions and our shared humanity.

-Consumerism and Identity – This course will use literary and cultural texts – focusing especially on the novels White Noise, Fight Club, and Oryx and Crake; the films Fight Club and Food, Inc.; and other short texts – to investigate how one’s situation within a consumer society shapes one’s sense of personal identity.
-Topics treated at length will include the symbolic nature of commodities; our use of such commodities to fashion provisional and ever-changing representations of one’s self; the influence on consumption and personal identity of factors such as gender, race, and environment; and the impact of our consumer behavior on our social and natural environments.
+Consumerism and Identity – This course uses literary and cultural texts – focusing especially on the novels White Noise, Fight Club, and Oryx and Crake; the films Fight Club and Food, Inc.; and other short texts – to investigate how one’s situation within a consumer society shapes one’s sense of personal identity.
+Topics treated at length include the symbolic nature of commodities; our use of such commodities to fashion provisional and ever-changing representations of one’s self; the influence on consumption and personal identity of factors such as gender, race, and environment; and the impact of our consumer behavior on our social and natural environments.